Iris Tree

-Iris Tree (27 January 1897 – 13 April 1968) was an English poet, actress and art model, described as a bohemian, an eccentric, a wit and an adventurer.
+Iris Tree (27 January 1897 – 13 April 1968) was an English poet, actress, and art model, described as a bohemian, an eccentric, a wit, and an adventurer.

 Biography

-Tree's parents were actors Sir Herbert Beerbohm Tree and Helen Maud, Lady Tree.
+Iris Tree's parents were actors Sir Herbert Beerbohm Tree and Helen Maud, Lady Tree.
 Her sisters were actresses Felicity and Viola Tree.
 An aunt was author Constance Beerbohm, and her uncles were explorer and author Julius Beerbohm and caricaturist and parodist Max Beerbohm.